gguuss/signinbehaviors/README.md

 signinbehaviors
 ===============

-A few examples of ways that the sign-in button behavior can be altered
+A few examples of ways that the sign-in button behavior can be hacked to work differently.